Chat Now+-

 Winter Wind Turbines in a field

-The seasons in Iowa may feel long sometimes, but the next one is always coming sooner than you think.
-Our wind fleet’s ability to withstand the winter just goes to show that with the right planning, the right technology and the right processes, the turbines in our fleet are a shining example to the rest of the world of what clean, safe, reliable energy can look like.
+The seasons in the Midwest may feel long sometimes, but the next one always comes sooner than you think.
+Our wind fleet’s ability to withstand the winter shows that with the right planning, technology and processes, the turbines in our fleet can generate clean, safe, reliable energy year-round.

 You may also be interested in: